CurveDocs/curve-docs/docs/factory/overview.md

 ### **`Blueprint Contracts`**
 Newer factories make use of blueprints ([EIP-5202](https://eips.ethereum.org/EIPS/eip-5202)).
 The contracts are directly created from their corresponding blueprint implementations.
 This is the most desired and used method for all newly deployed factories.

+## **Implementations**
+Technical documentation was done separately for each factory, as they partially vary from each other.
+Please refer to the corresponding section.

+!!!note
+    **Implementation contracts are upgradable.** They can either be replaced or additional implementation contracts can be added.
+Therefore, please always make sure to check the most recent ones.

 ## **Fee Receiver**